Proposals on immigration enforcement flood into state legislatures, heightened by Minnesota action

 “There’s not a super clear, concrete legal answer to a lot of these questions,” he said.
 “It’s almost guaranteed there will be federal litigation over a lot of these policies.”

-California in September was the first to ban most law enforcement officers, including federal immigration agents, from covering their faces on duty.
-The Justice Department said its agents won't comply and sued California, arguing that the laws threaten the safety of officers who are facing “unprecedented” harassment, doxing and violence.
+California in September was the first to ban most law enforcement officers, including federal immigration officers, from covering their faces on duty.
+The Justice Department said its officers won't comply and sued California, arguing that the laws threaten the safety of officers who are facing “unprecedented” harassment, doxing and violence.

 Targeted states push back